Piazza San Marco

 The square comes to life at dusk when the weather is warm enough.
 If you are in Venice during spring or summer, it is worth walking through the piazza among the renowned cafés, listening to the various bands playing live music.

 If you are not on a tight budget, you can also have something in the Caffè Florian, one of the oldest bars in Italy.
 It dates back to 1720 and for the past one hundred years, the bar offers live music to its customers.
-The only negative aspect is that the cheapest drink is approximately 10 (US$ 10.90).
+The only negative aspect is that the cheapest drink is approximately € 10 (US$ 10.60).

-The rules of Piazza San Marco
+The Rules of Piazza San Marco

 It is forbidden to eat and drink in the Piazza San Marco.
 You are not allowed to throw rubbish or give the pigeons food.
 If you would like to eat near the square, we suggest heading to the Giardini ex Reali, a very pleasant garden nearby.